Bill Maher Is Very Concerned About 'Women Classic' in Debate Over Trans Athletes

-Bill Maher’s top-of-the-show guest was two-time Olympic gold medalist Donna de Varona who, in addition to celebrated swimming career is also a supporter Idaho’s transphobic 2020 bill banning trans women student athletes from competing in female sports.
+Bill Maher’s top-of-the-show guest this week was two-time Olympic gold medalist Donna de Varona who, in addition to her celebrated swimming career is also a supporter of Idaho’s transphobic 2020 bill banning trans women student athletes from competing in female sports.

-So naturally the conversation concerned the issue, which is currently being stoked by primarily right wing groups, of whether trans athletes should be allowed to compete in the sports division corresponding to their gender identity.
+So naturally the conversation concerned that specific issue, which is currently being stoked primarily by right wing groups, of whether trans athletes should be allowed to compete in the sports division corresponding to their gender identity.

-We can say fairly confidently that probably no one except for Maher and Varona came away satisfied by the conversation, which ultimately meandered and expressed confusion about trans issues generally, and produced some awkward and pretty cringe jokes.
+It’s not likely that many viewers came away satisfied by Maher’s chat with de Varona, which ultimately meandered and expressed confusion about trans issues generally, and produced some awkward and pretty cringe jokes.
 Such as Maher telling de Varona “What you’re trying to do is find a middle ground, right?
 How can we be fair to, let’s say, women classic?”

 De Varona is a member of a group called the Women’s Sports Policy Working Group, which was formed in response to Joe Biden’s executive order in January that ordered all schools receiving federal funding to allow trans athletes to compete in the sport of their gender.
 The group insists it supports the rights of transgender people and opposes discrimination, but also is against that order.
 It claims its goal is to protect “the girls’ and women’s competitive categories, while crafting accommodations for trans athletes into sport wherever possible.”